 CenterPoint Energy was initially granted permission to use hedging tools via a variance to the PGA rules in Docket G-008/M-04-368 on November 3, 2004.
 On March 6, 2009, in Docket G-008/M-08-777, the Commission issued an order granting CenterPoint Energy a variance extension to vary Minnesota Rules parts 7825.2400, 7825.2500, and 7825.2700 in order to recover through the PGA the cost of forward futures contracts, call options, and put options in combination with call options to form a collar, entered into by June 30, 2012.
-On July 26, 2012, in docket G-008/M-12-166, the Commission Ordered the following:

-"Pursuant to Minnesota Rules 7829.3200, granted CenterPoint Energy the necessary variance extensions to Minnesota Rules, parts 7825.2400, 7825.2500, and 7825.2700, to continue recovering hedging costs through its PGA, permitting recovery of hedging costs from arrangements entered into from July 1, 2012 through June 30, 2016 with the following conditions recommended by the Department:
+On July 26, 2012, in Docket G-008/M-12-166, the Commission issued an Order granting CenterPoint Energy a variance extension to vary Minnesota Rules parts 7825.2400, 7825.2500, and 7825.2700 in order to recover through the PGA the cost of forward futures contracts, call options, and put options in combination with call options to form a collar, entered into by June 30, 2016.
+On February 5, 2016, in Docket G-008/M-15-912, the Commission Order agreed with the Department of Commerce's recommendations as set forth below:

-Allow the variance to apply to all Commission-approved financial positions that CenterPoint enters into through June 30, 2016;

-- Require an annual limit on hedging volumes of 26 Bcf; - Require an overall limit on hedging volumes of 65 Bcf; - Allow multi-year hedging contracts of up to 60 months in duration; with annual limits on volumes for years beyond 2016-17 of 13 Bcf; - Require an annual limit on net option premiums of \$6.5 million, excluding premiums or reservation fees paid for daily call gas; - Deny recovery of interest costs thru the PGA; - Continue to allow CenterPoint to engage in put options in combinations with call options to form a collar, but deny the Company's use of put options for any other reasons without specific Commission approval; - Require CenterPoint to report data and follow the reporting requirements as detailed in Section II of CenterPoint's Petition; - Require CenterPoint to include, in future variance requests, a ratepayer benefit analysis similar to what the Company provided in its response to information Department discovery in this docket; - Require CenterPoint to file, as compliance in this docket, a copy of its hedging plan each year once the plan has been approved for use by Company management; and - Require CenterPoint to provide, on an annual basis, any, and all, input data, output data, and results associated with any statistical analyses (e.g., Monte Carlo simulation) used in the determination of its annual hedging strategy and risk analyses."
+- Find that CenterPoint's variance extension request complies with the requirements set forth in Minnesota Rules 7825.3200; - Extend the variance to Minnesota Rules parts 7825.2400, 7825.2500, and 7825.2700 for a four-year period ending June 30, 2020; - Allow the variance to apply to all Commission-approved financial positions that CenterPoint enters into through June 30, 2020; - · Require an annual limit on hedging volumes of 26 Bcf; - Require an overall limit on hedging volumes of 65 Bcf; - Allow multi-year hedging contracts of up to 60 months in duration; with annual limits on volumes for years beyond 2020-21 of 13 Bcf; - Require an annual limit on net option premiums of \$6.5 million, excluding premiums or reservation fees paid for daily call gas; - Deny recovery of interest costs thru the PGA; - Continue to allow CenterPoint to engage in put options in combinations with call options to form a collar, but deny the Company's use of put options for any other reasons without specific Commission approval; - Require CenterPoint to report data and follow the reporting requirements as detailed in Section II of CenterPoint's Petition; - Require CenterPoint to include, in future variance requests, a ratepayer benefit analysis similar to what the Company provided in its response to information Department discovery in this docket; - Require CenterPoint to file, as compliance in this docket, a copy of its hedging plan each year once the plan has been approved for use by Company management; and - Require CenterPoint to provide, on an annual basis, any, and all, input data, output data, and results associated with any statistical analyses (e.g., Monte Carlo simulation) used in the determination of its annual hedging strategy and risk analyses.

-CenterPoint Energy seeks a four (4) year extension of its approval to utilize and recover costs for forward futures contracts, call options, put options in combination with call options to form a collar, and financial swaps due to the expiration of its current variance on June 30, 2016.
+CenterPoint Energy seeks a four (4) year extension of its approval to utilize and recover costs for forward futures contracts, call options, put options in combination with call options to form a collar, and financial swaps due to the expiration of its current variance on June 30, 2020.
 Products used may be simple calls or collars or may be combinations of multiple calls and puts within the same instrument in order to provide varying levels of protection.

-CenterPoint Energy proposes the following updated provisions:
+CenterPoint Energy proposes the following provisions: